 - We add some Canadian equities to our asset allocation.

-- We can take advantage of the favorable taxation of Canadian discipline.
+- We can take advantage of the favorable taxation of Canadian dividends.

 I’m planning to follow the principles outlined here: